codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

   Adding attributes, either individually or in combination, allow more fine-grained access control to enforce the _where_ policies for teams and actions. <br>Single attributes are useful to grant or deny access based on a specific property.
 Combinations of attributes help enforce more complex access control.

-## Creating a rule for GitOps entities via Codefresh UI
+## Create an access rule for GitOps entities via Codefresh UI
 For each rule, you must select or define the:
 * Entity for which to create the rule
 * Team or teams the rule applies to, with at least one team being mandatory